-- Lauren Davis, Director of Diversity, Equity, and Community - Rebecca Hardin, Justice, Equity, Diversity, and Inclusion Faculty Director - Vanesa Hernandez-Jackson, Program Manager, Graduate and Undergraduate Student Diversity Services - Kristen Surla, former DEI Training Specialist for Faculty & Staff Development
+- Lauren Davis, Director of Diversity, Equity, and Community - Rebecca Hardin, Faculty Director for Justice, Equity, Diversity, and Inclusion (JEDI) - Vanesa Hernandez-Jackson, DEI Program Manager - Jazmin Williams-Hudson, DEI Program Manager

-Planning Process Summary:
+Implementation Highlights and Planning Process Summary:

-Throughout the Fall 2022 and Winter 2023 semesters, the DEI Office led the SEAS Strategic Planning process, with input from key partners.
-The planning team held interactive meetings with all functional areas of SEAS, including Human Resources, Development and Alumni Relations, Communications, Research and Instructional faculty and staff, the Student Center and with field and program leaders throughout the school to help inform the direction of the strategic objectives and action items developed.
-Additional engagement opportunities were offered to the broader community through in person and virtual forums, student feedback sessions, during staff, faculty, and student leader meetings, surveys, and utilizing generative visioning digital tools.
-Previously collected survey data was also heavily utilized, including the DEI Climate reports, current student surveys, information from the 2020 open letter from the Black student body, evaluative feedback from previous DEI programming, coupled with the analysis from the DEI 1.0 Evaluation Report.
-Incorporated into the 2.0 plan, we intend to collect additional information on communities that were not thoroughly reflected in the DEI 1.0 evaluation and campus climate survey due to the lack of disaggregated data.
-This includes members of our BIPOC, LGBTQIA+, and International students, staff, and faculty, with the goal of better understanding their experiences, and continuing to adapt our plan to meet their needs.
+The DEI Office led the SEAS DEI 2.0 Strategic Planning process, with input from key partners.
+The planning team gathered input from functional areas of SEAS, including Human Resources, Development and Alumni Relations, Communications, Research and Instructional faculty and staff, the Student Center and with field and program leaders throughout the school to help inform the direction of the strategic objectives and action items developed.
+Survey data was also heavily utilized, including the DEI Climate reports, current student surveys, information from the 2020 open letter from the Black student body, evaluative feedback from previous DEI programming, coupled with the analysis from the DEI 1.0 Evaluation Report.
+During Year 1, we socialized the strategic plan and held a DEI 2.0 Launch Event in November 2023 to share the goals of our DEI 2.0 plan and reflect on our progress and challenges from DEI 1.0 as we move forward collectively.